William-King977/eng84_data_collections/README.md

 ## Sets
 Sets are used to store multiple values in the same variable.
-They are mutable, so it can be modified.
-However, its contents are always in a randomised order when they are created or modified.
+They are mutable, but only for addition and deletion.
+However, its contents are unordered (randomised order during creation and modification) and unindexed.
+They do not allow duplicate values.

 Creating a set
 ```python